How do Medications Become Available in Canada?

 Other Drug Plans

-How do Medications Become Available in Ontario?
+How do Medications Become Available in Canada?

 The first step for medications to become available is for them to be approved by Health Canada.
 In this step, which can take several years, Health Canada evaluates the medication to make sure it works and that it is safe.